Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

 Additionally, blue phosphorene, a 2D phosphorus allotrope with a puckered honeycomb structure, shows interlayer binding properties analogous to those of black phosphorene, according to our DMC study reported in Ref.~\onlinecite{PhysRevB.98.085429}.
-Furthermore, as the interlayer distance decreases, a blue phosphorene bilayer could exhibit a semiconductor-to-metal transition with the metallic state being manifested at short interlayer distances comparable to the intralayer bond length~\cite{blue-phos}, which is observed for the A$_{1}$B$_{-1}$ stacking mode, one of five possible bilayer stacking modes of a puckered honeycomb structure~\cite{arcudia20}.
-A successful capture of this feature requires a well-balanced description of long-range dispersive forces and short-range chemical bondings with DMC because DFT calculations based on different exchange-correlation functionals show large inconsistency in predicting equilibrium interlayer binding energies and interlayer separations (as displayed in Fig.~\ref{fig:blue_phosphorene}.)
+Furthermore, as the interlayer distance decreases, a blue phosphorene bilayer could exhibit a semiconductor-to-metal transition with the metallic state being manifested at short interlayer distances comparable to the intralayer bond length,\cite{blue-phos} which is observed for the A$_{1}$B$_{-1}$ stacking mode, one of five possible bilayer stacking modes of a puckered honeycomb structure.\cite{arcudia20} A successful capture of this feature requires a well-balanced description of long-range dispersive forces and short-range chemical bondings with DMC because DFT calculations based on different XC functionals show large inconsistency in predicting equilibrium interlayer binding energies and interlayer separations (as displayed in Fig.~\ref{fig:blue_phosphorene}.)
 The balanced description of diverse interactions is a key feature achieved through DMC, which has been proven to exhibit the accuracy of CC calculations with single, double, and perturbative triple excitations (CCSD(T)), the gold standard in quantum chemistry, in systems such as the benzene dimer\cite{dubecky2013quantum,azadi2015chemical} and methane-water.\cite{vrezavc2015extensions,gillan2015energy} This often positions DMC as a reference method for relatively large molecular systems where the application of CCSD(T) is limited.\cite{tkatchenko2012first,ambrosetti2014hard,benali2014application,hermann2017nanoscale,stohr2021coulomb}